 Despite Canada already accepting more immigrants than almost any other country, both the Liberals and Conservatives support an unsustainable increase in the annual immigration intake, and are using mass immigration as a political tool to buy votes among immigrant communities.

 Moreover, only about one quarter of all newcomers to Canada every year are directly chosen because they have the right qualifications and work experience to fulfill our economic needs.
-The rest are dependents (spouses and children), come through the family reunification program or as refugees, do not work, or do not have the skills that we need even if they find work.
+The rest are dependents (spouses and children) of economic immigrants, or come through the family reunification program or as refugees.
+They either do not work, or do not have the skills that are most in need even if they find work.

 Finally, newcomers are a bit younger on average than Canadians, but not enough to have a noticeable impact on the rate of aging.
 The Liberal government has made matters worse by increasing the number of parents and grand-parents accepted under the family reunification program.

 Our immigration policy can benefit Canadians only if we welcome the right kind and the right number of immigrants.
 It should prioritize Canada’s economic interests and be calibrated in a way that does not jeopardize Canadian values and the maintenance of our national identity.

 A People’s Party government will:

 - Substantially lower the total number of immigrants and refugees Canada accept every year, from 500,000 planned by the Liberal government in 2025, to between 100,000 and 150,000 in normal circumstances, or even lower in crisis situations, depending on economic and other circumstances.